 Martin, his priest, while he was situated in the body, he now deigneth to confirm every day in order to strengthen the faith of believers.
-This same Lord who now illuminateth his tomb with powerful deeds worked in him while he was in the world, and he now presenteth benefits to Christians through him, who at that time sent him as a leader

-The same, Chapter iij. born in Sabaria in the province of Pannonia, as the preceding history of his life telleth, but was guided by God to accomplish the salvation of the Gauls.
-Illuminating these regions with his deeds of power and signs, he unwillingly accepted the honour of the episcopate in the city of Tours because its people compelled him to do so: having led a glorious and almost inimitable life there twenty-five years, four months, and ten days, he died in peace in the middle of the night in the eighty-first year of his life, when Caesarius and Atticus were consuls.
+This Lord who same now illuminateth his tomb with powerful deeds worked in him while he was in the world, and he now presenteth benefits to Christians through him, who at that time sent him as a leader to people who were about to perish.
+Let no one, therefore, have any doubt about the powerful deeds done in former times, when he seeth the bounty of the wonders being given in the present : when he seeth the lame raised up, the blind receiving their sight, demons being put to flight, and all other kinds of illnesses being cured by his healing.
+Resplendent and shining throughout the world, the glorious lord Martin, rising as a new sun in a world already declining, was born in Sabaria in the province of Pannonia, as the preceding history of his life telleth, but was guided by God to accomplish the salvation of the Gauls.
+Illuminating these regions with his deeds of power and signs, he unwillingly accepted the honour of the episcopate in the city of Tours because its people compelled him to do so : having led a glorious and almost inimitable life there for twenty-five years, four months, and ten days, he died in peace in the middle of the night in the eighty-first year of his life, when Caesarius and Atticus were consuls.
 His glorious passing, praised by the whole world, mainfestly took place on a Sunday, as we shall prove with unambiguous testimonies in what followeth.
 And it was no small indication of his merit that the Lord received him into Paradise on the day that the Lord and Redeemer rose as victor from the netherworld, and that, after the tribulations of the world, he who had always celebrated Sunday services unpolluted, would rest in eternal peace on the Lord's day, which he now enjoyeth with the Lord without end.
-But thou, O Lord, have mercy upon us.
+But thou, O Lord, [have mercy upon us].201